saurabhkolhatkar01/CourseraPythonPractice/README.md

 2) Rotate an image
 3) Resize an image
 4) Save an image in a specific format in a separate directory

+### Practice Module 2
+Process Text Files with Python Dictionaries and Upload to Running Web Service

+1) Use the Python OS module to process a directory of text files
+2) Manage information stored in Python dictionaries
+3) Use the Python requests module to upload content to a running Web service
+4) Understand basic operations for Python requests like GET and POST methods